sematext/docs/docs/integration/kubernetes.md

 2. Name your Infra App, select the Kubernetes environment and install the Sematext Agent based on your preferred installation method.
 Available options include kubectl and a Helm chart.

 ### Agent Configuration
 The Sematext Agent offers a versatile container engine monitoring and visibility solution that is easy to customize.
-For more information, please refer ot our [Agent Configuration for Kubernetes](https://sematext.com/docs/agents/sematext-agent/kubernetes/configuration/).
+For more information, please refer to our [Agent Configuration for Kubernetes](https://sematext.com/docs/agents/sematext-agent/kubernetes/configuration/).

 ## Shipping Kubernetes logs to Sematext